What is Meditation

 State of Simple & Sensed Amor Fati

-In this pixelating state of observation, focus solely on the phenomenon of feeling itself, without attempting to change or eliminate sensations through mental strategies.
+In this pixelating state of observation, focus solely on the phenomenon of awaring in itself, without attempting to change or eliminate sensations through mental strategies.
 Resist the temptation to weave stories around them.
-The key lies in mentally ignoring the age-old instinctual urge to "do" something—especially in response to unpleasant sensations—while offering them your full, non-cognitive conscious attention.
+The key lies in mentally ignoring the age-old instinctual urge to 'do' something—especially in response to unpleasant sensations—while offering them your full, non-cognitive conscious attention.

 Ignore Yourself in full Conscious Awareness